TreeCmp/TreeCmp/README.md

 ## Compilation from the command line

-Normally, compilation is done via an IDE like NetBeans or Eclipse.
+Normally, compilation is done via an IDE like IntelliJ IDEA, NetBeans or Eclipse.
 However, to compile via the command line, follow these steps:

 Recursively clone the repository
 ```